indico/indico/DEVELOPMENT.md

 ## Updating Python dependencies
-We use [pip-tools](https://github.com/jazzband/pip-tools) to manage our requirements.txt files.
-To update the pinned dependencies, use `pip-compile -U` for regular dependencies and then `pip-compile -U requirements.dev.in` for dev dependencies.
+We use [uv](https://github.com/astral-sh/uv) to manage our `requirements.txt` files.
+To update the pinned dependencies, use `./bin/maintenance/compile-python-deps.py -U`; if you just want to update a specific dependency that's also possible (`-P packagename`).
 Afterwards, check the diff for the requirements.txt files and consult each package's changelog for important changes in case of direct dependencies that aren't just patch releases.
 Once that's done, you MUST install Indico with `pip install -e '.[dev]'` and ensure nothing is broken (depending on what changed, make sure to test affected parts manually).

+Adding new Python dependencies is done in a similar way: Add them to the correct `requirements.in` file, and then run `./bin/maintenance/compile-python-deps.py` to generate the `requirements.txt` files.
+DO NOT upgrade deps while adding a new one, if whatever you add depends on a newer version of an existing dependency try to update only that one, or open a separate PR to do the dependency updates first.

 ## JS dependencies